-One of the most common objections to buying a drum set is the volume of our instrument.
+One of the most common objections to buying a drum set is our instrument's volume.
 There’s no doubt about it: drums are loud.
-Unless you have a sound proof room or an area where there is no one else in close proximity, it can become an issue.
-However; there are a number of practical solutions to this problem - it all depends on how far you want to go to address it.
+Unless you have a soundproof room or an area where there is no one else close by, it can become an issue.
+However, there are several practical solutions to this problem, and some may be a lot simpler than you might think!

 Helpful related articles: